setgree/HSFL-slides/README.md

 R Markdown template for creating Beamer presentations with Humane & Sustainable Food Lab and Stanford University branding.

+There's also a sample presentation for the October 2025 Reducetarian summit.
 ## Installation

 Install directly from GitHub: